OVS-Kernel Hardware Acceleration

 CONFIG_MLX5_ESWITCH

-The following example sets Rx meter on VF 0 with value 10Mb/s BPS:
+The following example sets the Rx meter on VF 0 with value 10Mbps:

 echo